3meters/chk/Readme.md

   Javascript's loose typing is lovely, except when it is not.  chk lets you validate any value aginst any schema that you define.

-##
+## Trust?
-  chk is reasonably mature, used heavily in a closed-source production system.
-Since diagnosing schema failures in deeply nested object can be tricky, particular care has been taken to provide detailed context in errors.
+  chk is mature, used heavily in a closed-source production system.
 ## Install for nodejs

 ```